daviddenton/fintrospect/src/main/site/request-parameters-and-bodies.md

 ```

 Notice that in the above we specified an example of the JSON message.
 This is not mandatory, but allows the generation of
-<a href="http://json-schema.org/" target="_top">JSON Schema</a> to be included in the auto-generated API documentation.
+<a href="http://json-schema.org/">JSON Schema</a> to be included in the auto-generated API documentation.

 Additionally, in the case of some JSON libraries that provide auto marshalling and demarshalling to case class instances, you can remove the JSON step altogether:
 ```